egodev2/egodev2/README.md

 - 👯 I’m looking to collaborate with other game creators.
 - 🥅 2020 Goals: Stay healthy and get my website sorted out.
 - ⚡ Fun fact: I love to play retro games competitively.
-- :bulb: What i value most in any project: organization/planning, transform in smaller and achievable tasks.
+- :bulb: What i value most in any project: organization/planning, transformation of activities in smaller and achievable tasks.

 ### Get in touch: